-Levels of activity observed were very low and it is likely pest animals are having a negligible on the health and structure of the offset vegetation and ecosystem.
-Wild dogs are likely to be using the offset as a refuge during the day while feeding in surrounding lands.
+Levels of activity observed were very low and it is likely pest animals are having a negligible if any effect on the health and structure of the offset vegetation and ecosystem.
+Wild dogs are likely to be using the offset as refuge during the day while feeding in surrounding lands.